pygame/pygame/doc/capi/sdlbase.rst

 .. cfunction:: int IsValidRect (PyObject *obj)

   Checks, if the passed object is a valid rectangle object.
-That is the case if, the object is either a :ctype::`PyRect` or :ctype::`PyFRect` instance or a 4-value sequence that carries two Sint16-compatible values two Uint16-compatible values in the order (Sint16, Sint16, Uint16, Uint16).
+That is the case if, the object is either a :ctype:`PyRect` or :ctype:`PyFRect` instance or a 4-value sequence that carries two Sint16-compatible values two Uint16-compatible values in the order (Sint16, Sint16, Uint16, Uint16).
 This returns 1 on success and 0 on failure.